Cheapest Cars to Insure in 2025

 Coverage level

-More coverage usually means higher costs.
+More coverage means higher costs.
 When you get full coverage (including liability, comprehensive and collision), insurance companies consider your age, driving record and location to set your price.
 This differs from liability-only coverage, which mainly depends on your chosen coverage limits.
 But if you have a car loan or lease, you'll likely need full coverage as required by the lender.

 discount icon